 - Create a simple budget that lists and tracks income, regular expenses, and discretionary expenses (unplanned spending) monthly

 - Use organizational tools such as accordion folders, color-coded folders, attractive and fun desk organizers, and large calendars to keep track of bills

-- Visually track the increase in your savings so you see the rewards of your work (you might draw thermometer on a large piece of paper and write your target savings goal at the top.
-Color in the thermometer as your savings increase, and the positive reinforcement will motivate you to continue saving and budgeting)
+- Visually track the increase in your savings so you see the rewards of your work (you might draw a thermometer on a large piece of paper and write your target savings goal at the top.
+Color in the thermometer as your savings increase and the positive reinforcement will motivate you to continue saving and budgeting)